mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-06-01-reservoir-computing-and-lorenz-system.md

 These figures only provide anecdotal evidence for the importance of spectral radius.
 But it has been well established in literature that a spectral radius of $\approx 1$ is optimal for the successful training of the LI-ESN model.
 For a more in depth understanding of the significance of spectral radius, the reader is encouraged to read the papers cited at the bottom of this article.

+# Conclusion

+In this article, we created a training dataset from a numerically simulated Lorenz system, created and trained an LI-ESN model on this data and viewed the recursively generated output.
+This application of the LI-ESN model is just one of many such use cases.
+The simplistic training requirements for this model make it a prime candidate for edge deployment for lightweight ML solutions.
+The reader is encouraged to read up on some of the papers and other Python resources listed below.

 # Further Reading